After creating a virtual machine on Azure using the management portal, browse to the virtual machine, then click on Extensions:

 Environments: The name of the environment to add the machine to.
 You can specify more than one by using commas; for example:

 Roles: The roles to give to the machine.
 Again, separate them using commas for more than one, for example:

 Communication Mode: How the Tentacle will communicate with the server - it will either use Polling to reach out to the server, or Listening to wait for connections from the server.

 Port: The port on which the server should contact the Tentacle (if Tentacle is set to Listen), or the port on which the Tentacle should contact the server (if in Polling mode). in Polling mode, the default value is 10943.
 In Listening mode, the The default value is 10933.

 Public Hostname Configuration: When in Listening mode, you can specify how the Server should address the Tentacle.
 You can specify Public IP to use the public IP address (as returned from https://api.ipify.org), FQDN to use the fully qualified domain name (useful for Active Directory networks), ComputerName to use the local hostname, or Custom to specify your own value.

 Custom Public Hostname: When in Listening mode, and the Public Hostname Configuration is set to Custom, you can supply the dns name/ip address the Server should use.

 After entering the extension settings, click OK, and the extension will be installed.

-After a few minutes, the machine should appear in the environments tab of your Octopus Deploy Server.
+After a few minutes, the machine should appear in the environments tab of your Octopus Server.
 If it doesn't, please read the Diagnosing issues section.